puppetlabs/puppet-docs/source/guides/language_guide.markdown

     }
 {% endhighlight %}

-See the Expression section further down for more information on expressions.
+See the Expressions section further down for more information on expressions.

 ### Virtual Resources